Can Your Diet Can Help Relieve Stress?

 Chard is a leafy green vegetable that’s packed with stress-fighting nutrients.
 Just 1 cup (175 grams) of cooked chard contains 36% of the recommended intake for magnesium, which plays an important role in your body’s stress response.

 Low levels of magnesium are associated with conditions like anxiety and panic attacks.
-Plus, chronic stress may deplete your body’s magnesium stores, making this mineral especially important when you’re stressed.
+Plus, chronic stress may deplete your body’s magnesium stores, making this mineral especially important when you’re stressed as it can also affect sleep.

 Sweet potatoes are a nutrient-rich carbohydrate source and packed with nutrients that are important for stress response, such as vitamin C and potassium and may help lower levels of the stress hormone cortisol.